This is my Behringer Reverb Machine review, One of my favorite guitar pedals to get lost in space with.

 Behringer: Quality Guitar Pedals for A Good Price

 Behringer doesn’t have the cool factor of Electro Harmonix or similar guitar effects manufacturers.
 Mainly because most of their pedals are so-called ‘clones,’.
 I.e. inexpensive versions of legendary or expensive effects pedals.
 Much like that of the Joyo Clones as well as the Mooer Clones.

 Having said that, the quality and affordability of Behringer products is something that should justify a second look.

 I am a strong believer that making exciting music is something that should be accessible to a wider audience.
 Therefore, a lot of original guitar pedals on the market sell for ridiculously high prices.

-And are generally not accessible to the average guitarists.
+And are generally not accessible to the average guitarist.
 For that reason, I laud Behringer for making budget-friendly pedals such as the Reverb Machine.

-Seriously though, I own quite a lot of Behringer Gear, such as the C-1 Condenser mic, Guitar, and Bass V-Amps, the Digital Delay and the RV600 Reverb Machine.
-None of these have ever failed on me and I’m very satisfied with the results I’m getting out of these machines.
+Seriously though, I own quite a lot of Behringer Gear, such as the C-1 Condenser mic, Guitar, and Bass V-Amps, the Digital Delay, and the RV600 Reverb Machine.
+None of these have ever failed me and I’m very satisfied with the results I’m getting out of these machines.

 The Reverb Machine is a Line 6 Verbzilla clone